-Whether you’re in an exclusive restaurant or snatching a quick sausage from an all-night stall, you may see one or more capital letters next to the food and dishes listed on menus or display boards.
-Like this:
+Whether you’re in an exclusive restaurant or snatching a quick sausage from a late-night stall, you may see one or more capital letters or numbers next to the food and dishes written on menus or display boards.
+Why?

 Allergy information

-EU law demands the communication of this allergy information to ensure, for example, that you don’t find your holiday ruined by an unfortunate gastronomic reaction.
+EU law demands the communication of this allergy information to ensure, for example, you don’t find your meal or holiday ruined by an unfortunate reaction.

 Here’s the list of allergens and similar substances typically used in Viennese establishments: